Andrew Greenfield Walker

 I begin by providing a calm, safe place where it is possible to say whatever needs to be said, but may be difficult to say (or even think) elsewhere.
 We are all unique, so particular methods for exploring any issues are selected, explained and agreed to suit you and your own circumstances.

 Solutions emerge and change occurs by a pooling of resources and joint effort.
 I find I can work with a wide range of difficulties from stresses and depression through to addictions, relationship difficulties, life transitions or crises, or where the problem is mixed or itself unclear.
-Clinical diagnosis (if one has been made) can be a helpful starting point, but is often less important than the personal relationship.
+Clinical diagnosis (if one has been made) can sometimes be a helpful starting point, but is less important than the personal relationship.
 For those interested in theory or modalities, I have a transpersonal approach which seeks to build holistically on Western and oriental views of the psyche so as to integrate empirical science with spiritual wisdom traditions.

 I seek to combine a pragmatic attitude with a sensitive listening ear and a creative imagination.
 The usual pattern is weekly 50-minute sessions, but different arrangements can be made.
 It is often preferable to have a fixed period of therapy, though I also offer open-ended work.